More twisting

 AY434 version 3

 This brings you back to the seesaw movement.
 Here is another opportunity to be very gentle with yourself.
 You will be on your side with the knees under your pelvis.
-You push your hip forward with variations, including pushing top knee past bottom knee, sliding head to the side, and pushing the belly out.
+You push your hip forward with variations, including pushing the top knee past the bottom knee, sliding the head to the side, and pushing the belly out.

 At the end, feel the amazing flattening and lengthening across the back.
 If you strain, you are just training your self in a second PhD in strain.
 Test the gentle strategy and see what happens to your ability to swing your legs.
 You are the only one who can run this experiment, no one else can do it for you.